 - 15% of the container’s volume in river sand

-- 10% of container’s volume in mulch, leca, decorative stone or bark to act as top layer
+- 10% of container’s volume in mulch, Leca®*(lightweight expanded clay aggregate), decorative stone or bark to act as top layer

-- Appropriate feeding and root stimulant for your plant of choice (2:3:2 and bonemeal is a firm favourite)
+- Add appropriate feeding and root stimulator for plants (2:3:2 and bonemeal are firm favourites).

-- Water retention product to retain moisture and nutrients such as Saturaid and stockosorb are both ideal for this purpose
+- Add a water-retention product to retain moisture and nutrients.
+SaturAid® and STOCKOSORB® are both ideal for this purpose.

-- Cover the bottom of the container with a layer of small pebbles.
-The larger the container, the thicker the layer of pebbles should be.(+/-15% of Pot volume)
+- Cover the bottom of the container with a layer of drainage chips.
+The larger the container, the thicker the layer of drainage chips should be (±15% of pot volume).

-- Add river sand on top of the pebbles to act as filter and to support drainage (+/-15% of pot volume)
+- Add river sand on top of the drainage chips to act as a filter and to support drainage (±15% of pot volume).

-- Place a hand full of bone meal and granular feeding in the hole that plant will be planted in and pour a little water on top to “activate the goodness”.
+- Place a handful of bonemeal and granular feeding in the hole that the plant will be planted in and pour a little water on top to “activate the goodness”.

-- It is now the ideal time to add your water retention product of choice to act as a “bed” for the roots of your plant
+- It is now the ideal time to add your water-retention product of choice to act as a “bed” for your plant’s roots.

 - Spread the roots out evenly to avoid bending them when placing the plant in the hole.